alphagov/travel-advice-publisher/docs/publish_and_notification_workflow.md

 The [tasks order is validated](https://github.com/alphagov/travel-advice-publisher/blob/master/app/notifiers/publishing_api_notifier.rb#L43-43) to ensure that the email notification is always the final one.

-The last task (delivery of email via the email-alert-api) queues up a new Sidekiq job only if the previous tasks completed successfully (publising has succeded).
+The last task (delivery of email via the email-alert-api) queues up a new Sidekiq job only if the previous tasks completed successfully (publishing has succeeded).

 ## The Workflow
 The publish action [builds an array of four tasks](https://github.com/alphagov/travel-advice-publisher/blob/master/app/controllers/admin/editions_controller.rb#L97-L101).